 The assessment of the subject in the ordinary call is based on continuous assessment (up to 50% of the mark) about activities done throughout the academic course, and on an exam that constitutes at least 50% of the mark.
 Hence, final mark is a weighted average of the two types of assessment.
-Globally, it is necessary to obtain 5 point out of 10 in the final mark (weighted average of both continuous assessment and exam) to pass the exam.
+Globally, it is necessary to obtain 5 point out of 10 in the final mark (weighted average of both continuous assessment and exam) to pass the subject.
 Despite this, there is a specific and mandatory requirement to pass the subject: A minimum of 3.5 points of out 10 is required in the exam.
 In case of having less than this mark in the exam, the mark of the continuous assessment part will not be considered and the final mark will only be the weighted part of the exam.

 Туре Weight in final mark Description Continuous assessment Up to 50% Assessment of activities done in class and outside of class.
 Exam At least 50% Students must take an exam that will be at least 50% of the final mark of the subject.
-A minimum of 3.5 out of 10 points is required to calculate the average with the continuous assessment part.
+A minimum of 3.5 out of 10